OutSystems/docs-bestpractices/src/development/platform-best-practices/outsystems-platform-best-practices.md

 ### Reusability

 * Reuse logic with User Actions
-* Reuse screen parts with Web Blocks
+* Reuse screen parts with  Blocks
 * Encapsulate data formatting with User Functions
 * Use RefreshQuery to rerun a Query

 ## JavaScript, CSS and HTML

-* Use Web Blocks for JavaScript encapsulation and reusability
-* Make sure your JavaScript blocks are perfectly identifiable
 * Comment your JavaScript
-* Use cross browser JavaScript (for example, JQuery or mooTools)
+* Use cross browser JavaScript
-* Avoid writing custom HTML using unescaped expressions
 * Avoid duplicate CSS styles
 * Minify JavaScript and CSS whenever possible